Statute of Labourers 1351: Content

-Item that the justices make their sessions in all English counties at least four times each year, that is to say at the feasts of the Annunciation of Our Lady, St Margaret, St Michael and St Nicholas, and also at all times that shall be necessary, according to the discretion of the justices, and those who speak in the presence of the justices or do other things in their absence or presence in encouragement or maintenance of the servants, labourers or craftsmen against this ordinance, shall be grievously punished by the discretion of the justices.
-And if any of the servants, labourers or artificers flee from one county to another, because of this ordinance, then the sheriffs of the counties where such fugitives shall be found shall cause them to be taken at the commandment of the said justices of the counties from where they flee, and bring them to the chief gaol of the shire there to abide until the next sessions of the justices.
-And that the sheriffs return the same commandments before the same justices at their next sessions.
-And that this ordinance be held and kept as well in the city of London as in other cities and boroughs, and other places throughout the land, within franchises as well as without.

 Consequences

-The Statute's changes failed to take into account the changing economic conditions during the Black Death, and furthermore the period from which wage levels were taken was one of economic depression in England as a result of The Hundred Years' War.
+The statute's changes failed to take into account the changing economic conditions during the Black Death, and furthermore the period from which wage levels were taken was one of economic depression in England as a result of the Hundred Years' War.
 Therefore, wages during the Black Death were set even lower to match those during this depression.
 In practice, the statute was poorly enforced and unsuccessful, but it set a precedent that distinguished between labourers who were "able in body" to work and those who could not work for whatever reasons.
 This distinction resurfaced in later laws regarding poverty.

 The Statute of Labourers (and its counterpart, the Ordinance of Labourers) was, of course, very unpopular with the peasants, who wanted higher wages and better living standards, and was a contributing factor to subsequent peasant revolts, most notably the English peasants' revolt of 1381.
 Similar processes happened throughout Europe – wage caps following a labour shortage after the Black Death resulting in popular revolts.

-The Statute was poorly enforced in most areas (and even then, typically only against laborers and not employers), and farm wages in England on average doubled between 1350 and 1450.
+The statute was poorly enforced in most areas (and even then, typically only against labourers and not employers), and farm wages in England on average doubled between 1350 and 1450.

-Repeal
+Subsequent developments

+The act was extended to Ireland by Poynings' Law 1495 (10 Hen.
+7. c.
+22 (I)).

-It was repealed by the Statute Law Revision Act 1863.
+The whole act was repealed for England and Wales by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125) and for Ireland by the Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
+98).